jenschr/DS1388/README.md

 # DS1388 library for Arduino & ESP32

-a library to provide high level APIs to interface with the Analog Sevices (formerly Maxim) Real-time [DS1388](https://www.analog.com/en/products/ds1388.html) Clock.
+Lightweight library to provide high level APIs to interface with the Analog Sevices (formerly Maxim) Real-time [DS1388](https://www.analog.com/en/products/ds1388.html) Clock.
 For Energia support, look at the original library.

 Forked from [https://github.com/DelfiSpace/DS1388](https://github.com/DelfiSpace/DS1388) and made Arduino/ESP32 compatible by Jenschr.
 Added a way to get the hundredths/centiseconds.
 Did not add code to use Eeprom or temp yet.